 The percentages of minorities and females employed within the organization are compared to availability percentages in the Incumbency vs. Estimated Availability report.
 When the percentage of minorities or women employed in a particular job group is less than would be reasonably expected given their availability in that particular job group, the contractor must establish a placement goal.
 There are four different rules that can be used.
 They are as follows:

-- Eighty Percent Rule - A goal is set when employment is less than 80% of availability.
+- Eighty Percent Rule: A goal is set when employment is less than 80 percent of availability.

 The percentage next to the job group is a placement rate goal equal to your availability for that job group.
 If numbers do not appear under any of the columns then the percentage employment of women and minorities in your organization is appropriate.